anustupdas/YOLO-Image-detection-service-Fast-API/image-detection-core/README.md

 ### Release Notes
 * `0.1.0`
-    * First Version of the example templete core
+    * First Version of the image detection core